Curriculum: Bachelor of Arts in Communication

 Credit: 3

-This course is a survey of rhetorical and critical-cultural theories, definitions, characteristics, and history.
-Students will be equipped to understand and analyze public discourse in light of the speaker, medium, message, and context.
+This course is a survey of rhetorical and critical-cultural theories, definitions, characteristics and history from ancient Greece topresent.
+Students will be equipped to understand and analyze public discourse in light of the speaker, medium, message and context.
 Students will learn to identify their own world view and how this impacts communication in everyday life.

 3